haveno-dex/haveno-docs/docs/the-project/payment-methods/IMPS.md

-IMPS
+# IMPS

-IMPS is a payment method added in Haveno , Immediate Payment Service (IMPS) is an instant payment inter-bank electronic funds transfer system in India.
+IMPS is a payment method added in Haveno, Immediate Payment Service (IMPS) is an instant payment inter-bank electronic funds transfer system in India.
 IMPS offers an inter-bank electronic fund transfer service through mobile phones.
 IMPS is managed by the National Payments Corporation of India.
 This is an umbrella organization for operating retail payments and settlement systems in India.

 **Contents:**